jardayn/google-maps/README.md

-I stole this from here https://github.com/egeloen/ivory-google-map The goal is to fix the fact that some functionality doesn't work with chrome 68.
+I stole this from here https://github.com/egeloen/ivory-google-map The goal is to fix the fact that some functionality doesn't work with chrome 68 for version 1.4.1

 Bla bla bla license stuff n things